 A sense of connection to Sable Island exists in the hearts and minds of many Canadians and people from around the globe through art, science, literature and lore.
 This legacy will continue at Sable Island National Park Reserve through carefully managed opportunities for visitors, artists, and researchers to support its conservation: when people experience Sable Island, they appreciate, love, and care for it, becoming ambassadors for its stewardship.
 First-hand experiences can also inspire creative expressions and scientific intrigue that, when shared with others, can multiply and create new connections.
-By working with partners, researchers, visitors and collaborators, this strategy seeks to facilitate and enhance Canadians' sense of connection to the park, through experiences that are available to diverse audiences - including youth - onsite, offsite and online.
+By working with partners, researchers, artists, visitors and collaborators, this strategy seeks to facilitate and enhance Canadians' sense of connection to the park, through experiences that are available to diverse audiences - including youth - onsite, offsite and online.

-Visitation to Sable Island National Park Reserve is currently limited to day trip experiences, with the majority of visitors arriving by expedition ship.
-While visitor feedback indicates high levels of satisfaction, there are opportunities to work with partners to further enhance and enrich day trip experiences, and to foster deeper understanding and lasting connection with the Island.
-This will be the focus over the next five years, along with expanding outreach opportunities to share diverse stories about Sable Island.
+Visitation to Sable Island National Park Reserve is managed through a registration process and is currently limited to day trip experiences, with the majority of visitors arriving by expedition ship.
+While visitor feedback indicates high levels of satisfaction, there are opportunities to work with partners to further enhance and enrich day trip experiences, and to foster deeper understanding and lasting connection with the island.
+This will be the focus, along with expanding outreach opportunities to share diverse stories about Sable Island.

-Sable Island National Park Reserve will seek the expertise of partners and stakeholders to develop carefully managed opportunities for people to visit and experience the park in ways which align with the park's vision.
+Sable Island National Park Reserve will seek the expertise of Mi'kmaq, partners and stakeholders to develop carefully managed opportunities for people to visit and experience the park in ways that align with the park's vision.

-- Within one year, a Visitor Experience Strategy is developed, identifying visitor experience opportunities aligned with target markets; - Within one year, a Code of Ethics for responsible visitation, developed with input from partners and stakeholder and based on the Best Management Practice for Visitor Use\ is implemented; - Opportunities for day experiences that celebrate and share Sable Island National Park Reserve's natural and cultural heritage have been developed for target markets; - Opportunities for multi-day experiences (with limited accommodations on the Island or on a boat) have been explored in collaboration with partners; - Within three years, all visits are facilitated by a Parks Canada employee or guide who is trained and accredited through a recognized program and/or approved by Parks Canada; and - Opportunities for visitation by the Mi'kmaq of Nova Scotia, by youth, and others who may not otherwise have access to Sable Island are facilitated through partnerships and volunteerism.
+- Within one year, a Visitor Experience Strategy is developed, identifying visitor experience opportunities and products aligned with target markets: - Within one year, a Code of Ethics for responsible visitation, developed with input from Mi'kmag, partners and stakeholders and based on the Best Management Practice for Visitor Use is implemented; - Opportunities for day experiences that celebrate and share Sable Island National Park Reserve's natural and cultural heritage have been developed for target markets, and universal accessibility of visitor experiences is explored; - Opportunities for multi-day experiences (with limited accommodations on the island or on a boat) have been explored in collaboration with partners: - Within three years, all visits are facilitated by a Parks Canada employee or guide who is trained and accredited through a recognized program and/or approved by Parks Canada; and - Opportunities for visitation by the Mi'kmag, by youth, and others who may not otherwise have access to Sable I sland are facilitated through partnerships and volunteerism.

-\ The Best Management Practice for Visitor Use defines the mitigation measures (e.g. protocols to protect the ecosystems against transportation of pathogens, seeds, insects to the Island; management of human-wildlife interaction; protection of vegetation, ponds, cultural resources; group size; guiding requirements, etc.) that will be used to minimize potential negative impact to the natural and cultural resources (by, for example, stipulating conditions in business licences for expedition operators, and providing important information for visitors prior to and upon arrival to the Island).
+The Best Management Practice for V isitor Use defines the mitigation measures (e.g. protocols to protect the ecosystems against transportation of pathogens, seeds, in sects to the island; management of human-wildlife interaction; protection of vegetation, ponds, cultural resources; group size; quiding requirements, etc.) that will be used to minimize potential negative impact to the natural and cultural resources (bu. for example, stipulating conditions in business licences for expedition operators, and providing important information for visitors prior to and upon arrival to the island).

-All island users, including employees, visitors, researchers, contractors and tour operators, understand and comply with visitor use best management practices, supporting low impact, safe, and positive experiences.
+All Island users, including employees, visitors, researchers, artists, contractors and tour operators, understand and comply with visitor use best management practices, supporting lowimpact, safe, and positive experiences.